Heroarchy/Chatterbox/README.md

 - userlist with statuses ⚪ - offline 🟢 - online 🔵 - tabbed 🟡 - afk
 - admin users (🟥) and regular users (🟩)
 - 5 different themes
-- commands
+- commands (all commands can be viewed by sending /help)
 - upload images
-- adding ''' ad the start of a message will put it in a codebox
 - a bunch of basic security features

 Upcoming Feature List:
-- an actual acount system
+- an actual account system
-- most common file types suported in file upload
+- most common file types supported in file upload
 - more things as ui rather then alerts or prompts
 - more stuff on the database instead of in the code
-- codebox will have code coloring
+- codebox will have code colouring